Stay Ahead of Quantum Threats! - YANoticias

 Distributed Symmetric Key Establishment (DSKE) technology is at the forefront of this initiative.
 It combines several key elements:

-– **Public Key Infrastructure (PKI) Scalability**: This allows organizations to manage cryptographic keys efficiently, facilitating widespread adoption.
+– **Public Key Infrastructure (PKI) Scalability**: This allows organisations to manage cryptographic keys efficiently, facilitating widespread adoption.

 – **Quantum Key Distribution (QKD)**: QKD employs quantum mechanics principles to distribute keys securely, ensuring that any attempt at interception is detectable.